-Scenarios.
+Scenario.
 The following three scenarios are used to explore the environments.
 First, a pair of static nodes is used to measure channel conditions and to test rate adaptation accuracy in such conditions.
 Then, a mobile topology with two nodes depicted in Fig. 14 is used where a static node (A) sends data to a mobile node (B).
-The mobile node starts moving with a nominal link (i.e., the link has greater than 90% packet loss at a distance of approximately 200 m), passes the static node, and continues until the link becomes nominal again, evaluating the ability of the protocols to ramp up and down the rate.
+The mobile node starts moving with a nominal link, passes the static node, and continues until the link becomes nominal again, evaluating the ability of the protocols to ramp up and down the rate.
 The last scenario is similar to the heterogeneous link topology (both in-range and hidden) in the previous section where two outside nodes (A and C) are contending to a middle node (B), except here, one of the outside nodes (A) is mobile as depicted in Fig. 15.
 Note that collision/fading differentiation is not used until the third scenario (hidden terminals).